joanroig/pccomponentes-bot/README.md

 ## Configure bot

-Open the `config.json` file, then edit it with your settings.
+Edit the `config.json` file with your settings.
 Use the files in the `examples` folder as a reference.

-Open the `.env` file in the root folder, change the BOT_TOKEN and CHAT_ID strings to connect your Telegram account:
+Edit the `.env` file in the root folder by changing the BOT_TOKEN and CHAT_ID strings to connect your Telegram account:

 - The BOT_TOKEN is provided by https://t.me/botfather, more info here: https://core.telegram.org/bots/api
 - The CHAT_ID is provided after starting a chat with the Telegram bot.